 The Northwest Climate Adaptation Science Center (NW CASC) delivers science-based knowledge to the larger community, enabling people to participate in the ongoing climate change dialogue and make practical decisions related to the social and economic development of the Northwest.
 The NW CASC also supports graduate students and post-doctoral researchers in their efforts to become the next generation of climate scientists.

 The NW CASC promotes broad participation in climate science by supporting students through graduate fellowships.
-To date, 15 graduate students have received fellowships from the NW CSC; their research ranges from predicting the impacts of expanding ranges for invasive fish on native salmon to climate impacts on transportation infrastructure.
-For a complete summary of fellows projects, see the NW CSC 2014 Annual Report.
+To date, 22 graduate students have received fellowships from the NW CSC; their research ranges from predicting the impacts of expanding ranges for invasive fish on native salmon to climate impacts on transportation infrastructure.
 The NW CASC also supports fellows' participation in climate science conferences and intensive trainings.

 Climate Boot Camp

 The NW CASC runs this week-long interdisciplinary program to prime graduate students and early-stage professionals for career success.
 Goals of the program are to provide integrative training in climate science, communication of science, and the application of science to resource management.
 The course includes field trips, skill-building exercises, and presentations by leading scientists, communications experts and resource managers to give participants an all- encompassing view of the workings of climate impacts science.
 Emphasis is on collaboration and the practical application of science and diverse sources of knowledge to solve complex social problems relating to climate change.
 Climate Boot Camp participants hail from Northwest universities, federal agencies, tribes, non-governmental organizations, and Department of the Interior regional Climate Science Centers from across the country.
 More information on Climate Boot Camp is available here.